 It Takes a Team

-It would be crazy to expect doctors, nurse practitioners, physician assistants, and nurses to be experts in nutrition therapies and behavior change, in addition to all their other areas of expertise.
+It would be crazy to expect doctors, nurse practitioners, physician assistants, and nurses to be experts in nutrition therapies and behavior change, in addition to all of their other areas of expertise.

 I believe a TEAM approach that also involves, at a bare minimum, a physician and a functional nutritionist is most effective.
-Health coaches, mental health experts, physical therapists and others would also be very helpful.
+Health coaches, mental health experts, physical therapists, and others would also be very helpful.